-From left, Lisa Lombardozzi, president of LINK and Marty Smith, Cluster One assistant superintendent for Fairfax County Public Schools, cut the ribbon on the new food donation bins at Dranesville Elementary School Monday, March 12.
-The school will begin donating unused food and beverages to LINK, which provides food relief to people in the Herndon, Sterling and Ashburn area.
+Lisa Lombardozzi, president of LINK, pictured here with Marty Smith, Cluster One assistant superintendent for Fairfax County Public Schools, on March 12, 2012, as they cut the ribbon on the new food donation bins at Dranesville Elementary School.

 Photo by Alex McVeigh.

 Herndon After watching almost 6,000 pounds of food go to waste last year, the students and faculty of Dranesville Elementary School decided to do something about it.
 On Monday, March 12 the school cut the ribbon on their food recovery program, which will support LINK, a local nonprofit that provides food assistance to residents of Herndon, Sterling and Ashburn.

 "Teachers Judi Ballenger and Aimee Conrad decided that there were a lot of students that expressed interest in helping people around them, so we got in touch with LINK," said Principal Kathy Manoatl.
 "And this has been a full effort from the students, every child at this school is involved 100 percent."

 Students began tracking the amount of uneaten food that was thrown away, taking it out of the trash can and weighing it, while also keeping track of days of the week.
 They came to the conclusion that the school wasted 5,760 pounds of food last year, and as Manoatl said "they also decided it would be the last year that much went to waste."

 Assistant Principal Willye Nance said once the students started keeping track of the wasted food, it really opened their eyes.

 "They tracked the food, they graphed it and once they saw the numbers, it was very eye-opening," she said.
 "I think they saw that there was enough food that was thrown away here to really make a difference for hungry people in this area."